Baltic Soul Weekender

 The Baltic Soul Weekender is an annual music festival with a maximum attendance of 4,700 visitors held for the first time in 2007.
 The Baltic Soul Weekender offers a musical journey through the past decades of music: soul, funk, soulful house and disco.
-In addition to live acts, the visitor can also listen to well-known djs.
+In addition to live acts, the visitor can listen to well-known DJs.
 It is Germany's only weekender that includes accommodation at the festival location.
 The festival was founded by the disc jockey and event manager Daniel Dombrowe (Dan D.).

 Location

 From 2007 to 2013 the location was 120 km north of Hamburg, Germany, at the Holidayparc Weissenhäuser Strand at the Baltic Sea.
 From 2014 to 2016 the event took place at the Center Parc Bispinger Heide.
-In November 2014, a one-time dj weekender was held.
-After the previously organizing Soul Weekender GmbH had to file for bankruptcy in 2015, the agency Four Artists from Berlin has organized the Baltic Soul Weekender since 2016.
+In November 2014, a one-time DJ weekender was held.
+After the previously organizing Soul Weekender GmbH filed for bankruptcy in 2015, the agency Four Artists from Berlin has organized the Baltic Soul Weekender since 2016.
 Dan Dombrowe remained as creative director.
 Since 2018 the event takes place again at the Holidayparc Weissenhäuser Strand.
 In 2020, Four Artists ceased operations independently of the Baltic Soul Weekender.
 KJ Projects GmbH has been the organizer of the event since 2022.

-Historical overview and Line-up
+Historical overview and line-up

 Various artists and live acts have performed on stage at the Baltic Soul Weekender in the past.
 Meanwhile and after the end of the stage program, there was music from various disc jockeys on smaller so-called floors (dance areas).
-All day long various DJs were playing music on the Baltic Soul TV, which is available in all rooms.
+All day various DJs were playing music on the Baltic Soul TV, which is available in all rooms.

 Compilations

-Since today five Baltic Soul Weekender compilation albums with rare songs have been released on vinyl (only volume 2 to 5) and cd.
-The following tables contain the tracklistings of the vinyls released with fewer tracks and cds.
+Five Baltic Soul Weekender compilation albums with rare songs have been released on vinyl (only volume 2 to 5) and CD.
+The following tables contain the track listings of the LPs, released with fewer tracks, and CDs.